HarvardPL/formulog/docs/starting.md

 # Getting Started

 Thank you for your interest in Formulog!
-This page describes how to install Formulog and provides some pointers on writing Formulog programs.
+This page describes how to set up Formulog and provides some pointers on writing Formulog programs.

 ## Seting up Formulog